The Minox enlightenment

 Battery: The power source was typically a 15 volts high-voltage dry cell battery.
 This battery provides the initial charge for the capacitor.

 Today, you can easily make a replacement battery yourself using button cells.
 To do this, take 10 LR54 button cells and a spacer to achieve the required height.
 The whole thing is stabilized with shrink tube or adhesive tape, see photo above.
-I made the spacer from an empty button cell, the poles of which I bridged with solder wire.
+I made the spacer from an empty button cell, the poles of which I bridged with soldering tin.

 The following explanation of the battery in a book on Minox cameras, which was very popular at the time, shows what has also changed in the image of women in the 69 years since this flash unit was introduced: